tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

-# Wal Archiving (Point in Time recovery)
+# Write Ahead Log Archiving (Point in Time recovery)

 ## About

+A restore requires:

+* a full backup (file system or `pg_backup`)
-A restore requires the backup files and one or more WAL segments in order to work correctly.
+* and one or more WAL segments in order to work correctly.

 Note on [Wal archiving](https://www.postgresql.org/docs/current/continuous-archiving.html)

 ## WAL

 WAL is a mechanism to ensure that no committed changes are lost.

 Transactions are written sequentially to the WAL and a transaction is considered to be committed when those writes are flushed to disk.

 Afterwards, a background process writes the changes into the main database cluster files (also known as the heap).
 In the event of a crash, the WAL is replayed to make the database consistent.

 WAL is conceptually infinite but in practice is broken up into individual 16MB files called segments.

-WAL segments follow the naming convention 0000000100000A1E000000FE where the first 8 hexadecimal digits represent the timeline and the next 16 digits are the logical sequence number ( LSN).
+WAL segments follow the naming convention `0000000100000A1E000000FE` where:

+* the first 8 hexadecimal digits represent the timeline
+* the next 16 digits are the logical sequence number (LSN).

+## Base Backup

+[Base backup](https://www.postgresql.org/docs/current/app-pgbasebackup.html): The first backup of a database is always a `Full Backup`.

+Base backups are copies from your PostgreSQL as is.
+These are needed to apply `PITR` because whenever you recover your database you can choose a base backup to be a starting point of the recovery.

 ## Data Lost in non-write-heavy

-If your app is not write-heavy your WAL files might take time to ship the first finished page since Postgres will wait until it fills an entire page (by default 16MB) before shipping it.
+If your app is not write-heavy your WAL files might take time to ship the first finished page since Postgres will wait until it fills an entire page (by default `16MB`) before shipping it.

 A non-write heavy DB should take long to ship WAL files, that could mean you could lose that data in a disaster recovery scenario.